Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Background

 More comprehensively, \citet{charlesworth2022historical} explored historical representations of various social groups, including racial, gender, age, body type, and socioeconomic groups, across 200 years of Google Books data (1800-1999).
 Their extensive analysis revealed that while the specific words and traits most associated with these groups changed significantly over time, the average valence (positivity or negativity) of these stereotypes often remained remarkably stable.
 This suggests a dynamic evolution of stereotype content even as underlying sentiment persists.

 In summary, the growing body of research utilizing word embeddings has shown their effectiveness for quantifying the evolution of social stereotypes across historical periods.
 These studies demonstrate how word embeddings can capture nuanced changes in gender, ethnic, and other social group stereotypes, often aligning with real-world demographic shifts and validated psychological theories.
+However, the majority of these studies focus on Western, particularly American, contexts, leaving the question of stereotype change in non-Western societies largely unexplored.